ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 A **Pull Request** is essentially a merge that happens on an upstream remote.
 We will continue this demonstration and cover the specifics of merging via a [Pull Request](github-pull-request) more thoroughly in the next section.

 ![PR](../../images/PR.png)
 The above flowchart demonstrates a simple Pull Request (PR1), the upstream main repository has accepted the changes from the feature branch of your fork.
 The latest commit to the Upstream Main repository is now C4.
-Your Feature2 branch can now be safely deleted.
+Your Feature branch can now be safely deleted.

 ## Updating Your Branches